rkillickdev/the-coffee-run/README.md

 * As the user, I want to view all avaialble coffee & milk options to make my choice.
 * As the user, I want to order my coffee quickly and for the experience to be intuitive.
 * As the user, I want to be provided clear information about when my order will be ready to pickup.
-* As the user, I want to accrue loyalty points for each coffee order.
-* As the user, I want loyalty rewards to be deducted from my order total.
-* As the user, I want to be able to view my order details and reference number once the order has been placed.
+* As the user, I want to be able to view my order details and pickup time once the order has been placed.

 <br>